 A body scrub is a body treatment whose primary purpose is to exfoliate and cleanse the skin.
 An exfoliating agent such as salt, sugar, or coffee grounds is used to slough off dead skin cells.
 During the exfoliation process, the circular rubbing motions boost the skin’s blood circulation, leaving the newly exfoliated skin feeling soft and clean.

-It’s a known fact that hydration plays an important role in maintaining healthy skin.
-Hydrating allows your skin to live its best life through its forever young and healthy appearance.
+It’s a known fact that moisturizer plays an important role in maintaining healthy skin.
+Moisturizing allows your skin to live its best life through its forever young and healthy appearance.